sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 #### Manager tasks

 The departing teammates' manager is responsible for:
 - Announcing the teammates' departure
   - Within 24 hours of notice, announce the teammates' departure in #manager-team, following our [announcement protocol](../../../../company-info-and-process/communication/announcements.md#departures)
-  - Once that's done, make sure to notify your team.
+  - Once that's done, the manager will notify their team
 - Removing any recurring 1-1s with teammate
 - Removing teammate from any team meetings

 #### Payroll tasks

-The Payroll team is responsible for scheduling the departing teammates' final paycheck and removing the teammate from Payroll upon departure.
+The Payroll team is responsible for:
+- Scheduling the departing teammates' final paycheck
+- Removing the teammate from Payroll upon departure

 #### Tech Ops tasks

-Tech Ops removes departing teammates from the following tools:
+Tech Ops is responsible for removing departing teammates from the following tools:
 - Jamf/Workspace One
 - Okta
 - 1Password